sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 Our interpretation (above) of these trials as representing phase synchronization need not be based on visual impression alone.
-To statistically assess whether alpha activity is partially resynchronized by (i.e., is partly phase-reset by) the stimuli, we need to plot the phase coherence (or phase-locking factor) between the stimulus sequence and the post-stimulus data.
+To statistically assess whether the alpha activity is partially resynchronized by (i.e., is partly phase-reset by) the stimuli, we need to plot the phase coherence (or phase-locking factor) between the stimulus sequence and the post-stimulus data.

 This measure, the *Inter-Trial Coherence
 (ITC)* our terminology, takes values between 0 and 1.
-A value of 1 for the time-frequency window of interest indicates that alpha phase (in this latency window) is constant in every trial.
+A value of 1 for the time-frequency window of interest indicates that the alpha phase (in this latency window) is constant in every trial.
 A value of 0 occurs when the phase values in all trials are uniformly distributed around the unit circle.
 In practice, values somewhat larger than 0 are expected for